Indians have a really bad reputation when it comes to air travel.

 While it is a bit unfair to refer to poor English skills as inconsiderate behaviour, the consumption of a copious amount of alcohol does seem to be a big problem.
 For some passengers, the chance to gulp down one whisky after another during international flights proves irresistible and untoward incidents ensue.

-But despite all of the above, it’s the rude and entitled regular travellers that pose the biggest problem with their assumption that the cabin crew exists to serve them and them alone.
+But despite all of the above, it’s the rude and entitled regular travelers that pose the biggest problem with their assumption that the cabin crew exists to serve them and them alone.

 Flight attendant and Quora user Buzzlair Voufincci noted that some travellers are quick to claim a higher status on every flight.